Commissions for Subscription Services in Salesforce – Implementation Considerations

 Subscription commissions are typically based on:

-Also, MRC may be changed or a new NRC may be generated during subscription lifetime due to the following events:
+Additionally, the MRC may change, or a new NRC may be generated during the subscription’s lifetime due to the following events:

 Event | Description |